ucsb-cs148/w25/_lectures/lect02.md

 # Teams are Assigned

 You should have been:
-- active on a team channel on the [Slack](https://ucsb-cs148-w23.slack.com)
+- active on a team channel on the [Slack](https://ucsb-cs148-w24.slack.com)
-- added to one of the [teams](https://github.com/orgs/ucsb-cs148-w23/teams) on the [ucsb-cs148-w23 Github org](https://github.com/ucsb-cs148-w23).
+- added to one of the [teams](https://github.com/orgs/ucsb-cs148-w24/teams) on the [ucsb-cs148-w24 Github org](https://github.com/ucsb-cs148-w24).
 - given admin access to a project repo for your team
-- given read-only access to a FEEDBACK repo for your team

 Today, you'll also again be working in groups with your team during the class time.